Justice Extruded is Justice Denied

 Please rise as Judge John Hodgman re-enters the courtroom.

-And I would love for Micah to have one.
+So you guys, 3D printers are cool, and I would love for Micah to have one.
+I do not have one,

-but I've done a show here in New York for some time, and a regular attendee of the show, a guy named John Rosenberger, had access to a 3D printer and would frequently bring me things that he had printed out.
+but I've done a show here in New York for some time, and a regular attendee of the show, a guy named John Rosenberger, had access to a 3D printer.

+Some were his own designs, some were designs that he downloaded.
 So just here in my office, I can tell you I have a 3D printout of the Ice King's Crown from Adventure Time.

-I have a 3D printout of the Great Pyramid of Giza.
+I have a 3D print out of the Great Pyramid of Giza.

 I have a 3D print out of the logo of the Book and Snake Secret Society, a Yale Secret Society in New Haven, Connecticut, where I fell down the stairs once.

+I have a three, these are things that he gave me.
 I have a 3D printout of the Dread Cthulhu from the H.P.

-Lovecraft Mythos.
+Lovecraft mythos.

 And, you know, Micah, if you had come in and said that you were going to print any of those cool things, I would be like, yeah, you're getting that thing right now.

 But you came to me with pants hangers, which I also kind of love.
+It's great.

-You can make anything, and I can completely understand
+You can make anything.
+And I can completely understand

+why you want this thing.
 I completely understand your excitement to get it.

 Now that you've passed the bar and you're embarked on your career and you're ready to buy some expensive grown-up toys,